STUDY JAPANESE ONLINE WITH NATIVES HERE

 Thanks for your consideration

-The sentence is: Thanks for your consideration
+The phrase is: Thank you for your consideration

 ご検討よろしくお願いします。